-The occurrence of regional epidemics or a global pandemic may, and has, adversely affect our business, financial condition and results of operations.
+The occurrence of regional epidemics or a global pandemic may adversely affect our business, financial condition and results of operations.
 For example, the COVID-19 pandemic has and could continue to materially and adversely affect our business, financial condition and results of operation.
-Our business has been, and could continue to be, impacted by the effects of the COVID-19 pandemic in countries and territories where we operate and where our employees, suppliers, thirdparty service providers, consumers or customers are located.
-Our operations may be closed again or experience operational restrictions if and where there is a resurgence in COVID-19 or new variants of the virus emerge or other viruses emerge.
+Our business has been, and could continue to be, impacted by the effects of the COVID-19 pandemic in countries and territories where we operate and where our employees, suppliers, third-party service providers, consumers or customers are located.
+Our operations may be closed again or experience operational restrictions if and where there is a resurgence in COVID-19 or new variants of the virus emerge.
 We may continue to experience significant reductions in demand and significant volatility in demand for our products by consumers and customers, resulting in reduced orders, order cancellations, lower revenues, higher discounts, increased inventories, decreased value of inventories and lower gross margins.
 We may be negatively impacted by significant uncertainty and turmoil in global economic and financial market conditions causing, among other things: decreased consumer confidence and decreased consumer spending, inability to access financing in the credit and capital markets (including the commercial paper market) at reasonable rates (or at all), increased exposure to fluctuations in foreign currency exchange rates relative to the U.S. Dollar, and volatility in the availability and prices for commodities and raw materials we use for our products and in our supply chain.
-We may fail to meet our consumers' and customers' needs for inventory production and fulfillment due to disruptions in our supply chain and increased costs associated with mitigating the effects of a pandemic.
+We may continue to fail to meet our consumers' and customers' needs for inventory production and fulfillment due to disruptions in our supply chain and increased costs associated with mitigating the effects of the pandemic.

-These impacts have placed, and could continue to place, limitations on our ability to execute our business plan and materially and adversely affect our business, financial condition and results of operations.
-Measures to contain a global pandemic may exacerbate other risks discussed in this "Risk Factors" section, any of which could have a material effect on us.
+These impacts have placed, and could continue to place limitations on our ability to execute our business plan and materially and adversely affect our business, financial condition and results of operations.
+Measures to contain a global pandemic, including COVID-19, may exacerbate other risks discussed in this "Risk Factors" section, any of which could have a material effect on us.
+The extent of the impact of the COVID-19 pandemic will depend on future developments, including the duration, severity and any resurgences of COVID-19, which are uncertain and cannot be predicted.